 This solicitation is being announced as an open competition targeted at state law enforcement agencies authorized by law or by a state agency to engage in or to supervise anti-methamphetamine investigative activities.
 Funding is limited, and this solicitation is expected to be very competitive.
-Approximately \$8,000,000 in funding may be available for FY 2018 CAMP, and a maximum of \$2,000,000 may be awarded to each recipient.
+Approximately \$13,000,000 in funding may be available for FY 2020 CAMP.
+Funding requests must be at minimum \$1,000,000, and the award maximum is \$2,000,000,.
 Strong applications should demonstrate a multijurisdictional reach and participation in interdisciplinary team structures (i.e., task forces).
 Strong applications should also include multiyear state level methamphetamine seizure data to support their proposal.
 The COPS Office reserves the right to limit awards to one per state at the time of award announcement.